Microaggressions in the Workplace: What You Can Do About It

 Examples of Microaggressions in the Workplace

 Microaggression is prominent in any workplace.
 Every day people show some level of microaggressions in the workplace that they are not aware of.
 For example, someone asking an obese person if they are thinking of taking gym classes.
-Not valuing opinions of people from marginal groups or underestimating a female worker just because of her gender.
+They are not valuing people's opinions from marginal groups or underestimating a female worker just because of her gender.
 Or someone is questioning your age and asking where you are from to assume your background or culture.
 Or be seniors employees undervaluing the job roles of new hires or juniors.

 Impact of Microaggression

 Microaggression can lead to a hostile work environment.
 It can adversely affect the psychological well-being of the employees.
 It impacts people of color, people with different sexualities, backgrounds, and those not perceived as the conventional crowd.
 Microaggression can create a toxic work environment, making it difficult for the victims to focus and concentrate on regular duties.
 An organization thrives where there is equality, and members communicate, being empathetic towards each other.
 When people discourage others by passing judgments or comments, it can affect their sanity and leave a long-lasting impression.
-People are often not aware of microaggression and perceive it as silly jokes, which makes the whole situation more difficult.
+People are often unaware of microaggression and perceive it as silly jokes, making the whole situation more complicated.

-Microaggression is one of the major factors that impact employee retention.
+Microaggression is one of the significant factors that impact employee retention.
 Equality is one criterion that every employee wants.
 Diversity hiring can do no good to employer branding or overall productivity of the company if its employees have to deal with microaggressions.
-For that, the existing employees must be given diversity training and code of conduct guidelines to be more aware and build a culture of inclusivity.
+The existing employees must be given diversity training and code of conduct guidelines to be more aware and build a culture of inclusivity.

 Also, check this podcast on 'Diversity and Inclusion in the Remote Workplace.'